spectrocloud/librarium/content/docs/04.5-devx/05-app-profile.md

 - **Container Deployment**: [Containers](https://www.docker.com/resources/what-container/) are methods of building, packaging, and deploying an application.
 A container includes the code, run-time, libraries, and all the dependencies required by a containerized workload.
 Containers are deployed to their target environment.
 For steps on how to deploy a container in Palette, refer to [Container Deployment](/devx/app-profile/container-deployment).

-- **Helm**: Palette provides out-of-box Helm registries and allows you to add additional registries.
+- **Helm**: Palette provides out-of-box Helm registries and allows you to add registries.
 For more information, visit [Palette Helm Registry](/devx/registries/helm-registry#palettehelmregistry).

 - **Manifest**: You can construct App Profile layers using raw manifests to provision Kubernetes resources that are unavailable in Palette or Helm Charts.
 Pack Manifests provide a pass-through mechanism to orchestrate Kubernetes resources in a cluster.
 For example, specific integrations may require creation of Secrets or Custom Resource Definitions (CRDs).
 To achieve this, you can attach a Manifest file to the layer.